 The statute and regulations require that a TMDL include a margin of safety to account for any lack of knowledge concerning the relationship between load and wasteload allocations and water quality (CWA § 303(d)(1)(C), 40 C.F.R. § 130.7(c)(1)).
 EPA guidance explains that the MOS may be implicit, i.e., incorporated into the TMDL through conservative assumptions in the analysis, or explicit, i.e., expressed in the TMDL as loadings set aside for the MOS.
-If the MOS is implicit, the conservative assumptions in the analysis that account for the MOS must be described.
-If the MOS is explicit, the loading set aside for the MOS must be identified.
+If the MOS is implicit, the conservative assumptions in the analysis for the MOS must be identified.